 Downtime makes you invisible

-As you might now, a page needs to be indexed by a crawler bot to appear in the search results.
+As you might know, a page needs to be indexed by a crawler bot to appear in the search results.
 Googlebot crawls the web night and day, adding new URLs to the index.

-What happens if it your page is down when the crawler arrives?
+What happens if your page is down when the crawler arrives?

 It either doesn’t get indexed at all – or your Google rankings suffer.

 Here are just a couple of real-life examples:

 The resulting effect on website visits can be drastic: